matiasmicheletto/lorawan-optimizations/bin/readme_greedy.txt

 OPTIONS:
    -h, --help     Display this help message.
+   -p, --print    Print solutions to use for GA warm start.
+Use number for solutions to print.
    -t, --timeout  Timeout in seconds.
 Default is 60.
    -i, --iters    Max iterations to run in allocation phase.
    -s, --stall    Stagnation threshold (for 10 iterations).